What can be done if you fail a website performance test? A lot of things, thankfully.

 Not sure how your website is performing?
 Or how to test its performance?

-Google’s PageSpeed Insights (also available as a WordPress plugin) lets you see your pages’ load speed score as well as giving you the reasons that your page may not be loading as quickly as it should.
+Google’s PageSpeed Insights (also available as a WordPress plugin) lets you see your pages’ load speed score as well as gives you the reasons that your page may not be loading as quickly as it should.
 In addition, there are several other WordPress plugins that can help diagnose problems and make your website faster.

 How to improve page speed